peter88213/nvhelp-en/source/export_menu.rst

 -  Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
+-  Change tracking: All changes are accepted on import.
+   Change tracking data is lost.

 Manuscript for third-party word processing